How Much Do Professional Packers Charge?

 What to expect when you hire professional packers

-The process once you hire professional packers is generally pretty straightforward no matter which company you decide to work with.
+Once you hire professional packers, the process is generally pretty straightforward, no matter which company you decide to work with.
 Here’s what you should expect:

 • Packers arrive one day before (or the day of) your move